 Product Liability Law: Upholding Your Rights

 All too often, defective products cause serious harm to consumers.
 Under Virginia's complex products liability law, designers, manufacturers and sellers of defective products may be held liable for the damages caused by a product's defective condition.
-Examples of products liability cases Joshua Silverman has handled include defective medical devices, defective motorcycles, defective airbags, infant bottle warmers, and contaminated food products.
+Examples of products liability cases attorney Joshua Silverman has handled include defective medical devices, defective motorcycles, defective airbags, infant bottle warmers, and contaminated food products.

 Product Liability